 Resistance training and heavy lifting for weight gain

 Strength training and lifting heavy weights both stimulate muscular growth and have a broad range of benefits for the body in general.
-While a healthy, optimized diet provides the nutritional building blocks for weight gain; resistance training is necessary for building muscle and increasing lean weight gain.
+While a healthy, optimized diet provides the nutritional building blocks for weight gain, resistance training is necessary for building muscle and increasing lean mass.27

-Finally, if you still can’t gain weight then here are fifteen ideas that I’m sure will help.
-Unless you’re in training to be a sumo wrestler, don’t implement all of them!
+Finally, if you still can’t gain weight, here are 15 ideas that may help.
+But unless you’re in training to be a sumo wrestler, don’t implement all of them at once!
 Try a few at a time:

 - Add a big piece of cheese to your daily lunch.

-- Replace one drink of water each day with whole milk.
+- Replace one drink of water each day with whole milk or coconut milk.